tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 The simplest SNI encryption designs replace in the initial TLS exchange the clear text SNI with an encrypted value, using a key known to the multiplexed server.
-Regardless of the encryption used, these designs can be broken by a simple replay attack, which works as follow:
+Regardless of the encryption used, these designs can be broken by a simple replay attack, which works as follows:

 1- The user starts a TLS connection to the multiplexed server, including an encrypted SNI value.